 How much Corporation Tax do I need to pay?

-The rate of Corporation Tax payable on taxable income varies according to the amount of profit a company makes.
+The rate of corporation tax payable on taxable income varies according to the amount of profit a company makes.
 Your company pays corporation tax on all taxable profits at a current rate of 19%.

 Companies in certain industries, such as oil extraction, may have ‘ring-fenced profits’, which are taxed at different rates.

 How do I pay Corporation Tax?

 If your company is liable for Corporation Tax, or you think it might be, you should inform HMRC.

 You register for corporation tax online with HMRC.
 You must already have your business’s unique taxpayer reference number (UTR) to start the registration process.
 HMRC sent this UTR number to you when Companies House approved your application to become incorporated.

 The CT600 is what HMRC call your Company Tax Return for Corporation Tax.
 This must be sent with a full set of company accounts and all other extra calculations and/or supplementary pages.
 The process can get quite complicated and expert consultation is advisable.

 HMRC have set up several different ways to pay your corporation tax bill.
 You need to bear in mind their administrative times in order to make sure that you don’t miss a deadline.
 The only way you can’t pay is by post.